Arty-j/Stock_Qual_Analysis/README.md

 `navs_annualized_std = (navs_daily_returns.std() * np.sqrt(252)).sort_values()`

-2. **Using these computations the 21 day rolling standard deviation was calculated and plotted**
+2. **Using these computations the 21 day rolling standard deviation was calculated and plotted indicating the amount of volitility, thus risk, each fund demonstrated**

 ![21roll_std_deviation](./images/21roll_std.png)